About Sister Cities

 Word Share With the Children of Zihuatanejo, Our Mexican Sister City

 The Collingwood-Zihuatanejo Sister City Committee has been in existence since 2004.
-This year’s project will provide English language books and English CD’s to Case del Pacifica, a program of educational enhancement for 120 of the city’s least advantaged elementary school children.
+In 2011, the Committee provide English language books and English CD’s to Case del Pacifica, a program of educational enhancement for 120 of the city’s least advantaged elementary school children.

 The Sister City’s idea of ‘books for ninos’ was very enthusiastically received by contacts in Zihuatanejo, who recommended the recipient program.
 Casa Del Pacifica has been operating since 2001 and its graduates have begun to move on to secondary school.